-To use ROSflight to its full potential, you will need the following parts on your MAV (Minature Aerial Vehicle).
-ROSflight supports both multirotor and fixedwing vehicles.
+To use ROSflight to its full potential, you will need the following system components.
+Some components are mounted on your MAV (Miniature Aerial Vehicle), while others are on the ground.
+ROSflight supports both multirotor and fixed-wing vehicles.

 - Aircraft Frame, Motor(s), ESC(s), Battery and Propeller(s)